trentoll/trentoll.github.io/_pages/teaching.md

 **"Politics and Polarization in Mainline Protestant Congregations" Practicum**, Duke University, *Fall 2022-Spring 2023*

-Duke undergraduates seeking paid RA work, please contact me about potential openings.
+Duke undergraduates with interests in religion, American politics, race and racism, and/or text-as-data/NLP, please contact me about potential (paid!)
+RA positions with this project.

 ## Teaching Assistant